rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 book.summary("Bater", "Chen")
 => "Ruby is the best - Chen, Bater (2020)"
 ```
-We have a book class, it has two attributes, title, and year_published.
-The `initialize` method would be called when we `new` a book object.
-Book class only has one instance method called `summary`, it needs two parameters, first_name and last_name.
+We have a book class.
+It has two attributes: title, and year_published.
+The `initialize` method is called when we `new` a book object.
+Book class only has one instance method called `summary`.
+It needs two parameters: first_name and last_name.
 In Ruby, when we define the `attr_reader` as the attribute of the object, it will create the read method automatically.
 So we can call the instance variable directly by `title` to get `@title` return, same as year_published.

 This simple method works fine but is not good enough.
 Let's refactor it.

 ## The good code should be small and simple
-What is the good code?
-This question might be hard to answer, but I would say **the good code should be small and simple.** In this article, let's focus on making the parameter smaller.
+What is good code?
+This question might be hard to answer, but I would say **good code should be small and simple.** In this article, let's focus on making the parameters smaller.

-Generally speaking, **one parameter is better than two, and no parameter is better than one.** The fact of the parameter is, it costs time to read and understand the business logic, and time is always expensive in all projects.
-We spent around 70% of the time reading the existing code, but only 30% is actually writing.
-If we can save some time from reading the code, not only from literally reading but also from understanding the spec and logic, which means we can develop efficiently.
+Generally speaking, **one parameter is better than two and no parameter is better than one.** The reality of parameters is that it costs time to read and understand its business logic, and time is always expensive with all projects.
+We spent around 70% of time reading the existing code, but only 30% is spent actually writing.
+If we can save some time from reading the code, not only from literally reading but also from understanding the spec and logic, we can develop our application more efficiently.

-Secondly, when **the code is short, the bugs are nowhere to hide.** Parameter causes bugs easily because it needs extra concern.
-Reducing parameters can make the method more clear, and show the intention explicitly.
+Secondly, **when code is short, bugs have nowhere to hide.** Parameters are bug-prone because it demands extra care and concern.
+Reducing parameters can not only make the method more clear, it also shows our intention explicitly.
 It can help us to maintain the code easily.
-When we try to reduce the parameter, we are actually trying to reduce the potential bugs at the same time.
+When we reduce our parameters, we are actually reducing the number of potential bugs at the same time.

-Now we know it's better to reduce the parameter, but how could we do it?
-Let's check the parameter again.
+Now we know the benefits of reducing the parameters, the question is: how can we do it?
+Let's check the parameters again.

 ## Data clump
-When we find out the parameters are **a group of data that always come together**, and it would make no sense when missing one of them, we can call it a set of **Data Clump**.
-For example, a pair of start date and end date, or in this example, first name and last name.
+One observation that we can make is that parameters are **a group of data that always comes together**.
+This data would make no sense when one piece of data is missing.
+We call it a set of **Data Clump**.
+For example, a start date and end date pair we would call a data clump or, as in this example, a data clump would be the first name and last name.

-In the OOP world, the **object is the container of data, and class is the container of method** (behavior of object).
-It's cheap to create many small objects to manage and operate the serial data.
-Additionally, we can define the method on the object and reuse it when necessary.
+In the OOP world, **objects contain data** and **classes contain behavior** (i.e. methods operating on data).
+It's cheap to create many small objects[^1] to manage and operate on the serial data.
+Additionally, we can define methods on the object and reuse them when necessary.
+[^1]: Many small objects could end up causing GC pressure.
+But high performance languages often have tricks up their sleeve like doingg [escape analysis](https://shipilev.net/jvm/anatomy-quarks/18-scalar-replacement/) to convert heap allocation to stack allocations or [expanding argument objects as primitive arguments](https://shipilev.net/jvm/anatomy-quarks/18-scalar-replacement/).
+These languages also generally have separate GC pathways for small objects and short-lived objects.
+In most cases, if you're just using an argument object locally in a high performance language, your runtime will manage to optimize most of the cost away.

 Let's try to create a new object to contain first name and last name.